Cơm Hến Recipe

 Regarding side dishes, the rice bowl is mainly customized by adding toppings like pork rinds, starfruits, fried pork fat, or Asiatic pennywort.
 In Hue, the capital of Thua Thien Hue, locals even usually go for the mentioned toppings.

-However, you may also encounter many stores offering fried rice paper or fried wonton wrappers to add a crunchy note to the Com Hen.
+However, you may also encounter many stores offering fried rice paper or fried wonton wrappers to add a crunchy note to this rice dish.

 Com Hen4